-Failure to abide by the dress code during clinical may result in a student being sent home and receiving a failure for the day.
-The day must then be made up at a cost before beginning the next phase of the program.
+Failure to abide by the dress code during clinical may result in a student being sent

-- 1. School uniforms must be worn to and from clinical agencies, in clinical areas, during clinical conferences and on other specific occasions as designated by the faculty or administrator.
+- School uniforms must be worn to and from clinical agencies, in clinical areas, during clinical conferences and on other specific occasions as designated by the faculty or administrator.
 They are to be kept clean and wrinkle free.
 Sizing for uniforms will occur early in the first phase of the program.
 Delivery of uniforms will be prior to clinical orientation. - 2.
 Hair is to be clean, arranged neatly, secured away from the face and off the collar and the front of the uniform.
 Short, clean, neatly trimmed beards and mustaches are allowed.
 Hair should not be any unnatural color. - 3.
 The uniforms for some programs are provided as part of the tuition.
 Students will be informed about uniforms during orientation. - 4.
 Alterations of uniforms must allow for freedom of movement and be professionally acceptable. - 5.
-CiTi name tags must be worn at all times. - Clean, closed-toe shoes must be worn (practical nursing must be white).
+CiTi name tags must be worn at all times. - 6.
+Clean, closed-toe shoes must be worn (practical nursing must be white).
 Shoes and laces must be kept clean.
 Socks/stockings must be worn at all times.
 Leather shoes are preferred. - 7.
 Shirts/turtlenecks worn under practical nurse uniform top should be solid color. - 8.
-Bandages, scissors, watch with a second hand, stethoscope, note pad and pen are required for practical nursing students.

-- 9. Appropriate light color undergarments must be worn with white uniforms.
+Bandages, scissors, watch with a second hand, stethoscope, note pad and pen are required for practical nursing students. - 9.
+Appropriate light color undergarments must be worn with white uniforms.
 Females must wear bras. - 10.
 Jewelry is not permitted except for wedding rings and small earrings.
 Large sized, hoop or dangling earrings, or any ear or other jewelry deemed unsafe to work in the clinical area must be removed.
 Non-traditional piercings (e.g. eyebrow, nose, lip or tongue) are to be covered or removed while in clinical area.
 Exceptions for religious or cultural reasons may be sought through the administration or faculty. - 11.
 Fingernails are to be short and well groomed.
 Artificial nails and nail polish are not permitted due to infection control concerns. - 12.
 Covering of tattoos if required by healthcare agencies utilized for clinical. - 13.
 Personal hygiene and appearance must always be maintained.
 Daily bathing is expected, and good oral hygiene should be maintained.
 Make-up may be worn, sparingly.
 Antiperspirant should be used. - 14.
 Specialty areas may require modification of the dress code. - 15.
 Many patients suffer from allergies or respiratory illnesses.
 These allergies or illnesses may be worsened if the patient is exposed to someone with strong smells on their person.
 Students MUST therefore avoid wearing or having strong smells on their person including their clothes, hair, skin, etc. These odors can include but are not limited to perfumes, scented lotions, sprays, hair products, cigarettes/tobacco products, burned wood and strong odors.
 Failure to comply will result in the student being in violation of the dress code and could result in the student being sent home and receiving a failure for the day.
 This would require that the student make up the day at a cost.
 Due to the above, students are cautioned about smoking on the way to and during clinical. - 16.
-Scrubs are required for class and clinical at all times (practical nursing, medical assisting, dental assisting) - 17.
-Cleanliness is important as classmates are in close proximity (daily bathing, clean hair, oral hygiene, etc.) - 18.
-Any student who does not conform to the dress code will be asked to leave until he/she is attired or clean appropriately.
+Scrubs are required for clinical at all times (practical nursing, medical assisting)

+- 17. Cleanliness is important as classmates are in close proximity (daily bathing, clean hair, oral hygiene, etc.) - 18.
+Any student who does not conform to the dress code will be asked to leave until he/she is clean and attired appropriately.